ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

 ## Adding Functionality

-If you study the file `dataanalysis/dataanalysis/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `dataanalysis` will produce correct output.
+If you study the file `dataanalysis/dataanalysis/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `dataanalysis` will produce the correct output.
 If you run the provided test suite with the command `poetry run task test` or you try to run the program with the command `poetry run dataanalysis --data-file input/data.txt` you will see an error message in your terminal window.
 This is due to the fact that there are key parts of this program that are missing!
-In addition to implementing the program's main functions you also need to correctly `import` the correct modules and objects, like `typer`.
+In addition to implementing the program's `main` function you also need to correctly `import` the correct modules and objects, like `typer`.
+Along with adding command-line features to the `main` function in the `main` module, you need to provide an implementation of the following functions:

-Since the `dataanalysis` program takes as input textual values from an input file, you will need to implement a data transformation function that can take as input a string that contains a numerical value on each line and returns a list of floating-point values suitable for input into a mathematical computation.
-For your reference, here is the signature of the `transform_string_to_number_list`
+- `def compute_mean(numbers: List[float]) -> float`
-function:
+- `def compute_median(numbers: List[float]) -> float`

-`def transform_string_to_number_list(data_text: str) -> List[float]`
+- `def compute_difference(numbers: List[float]) -> List[float]`

-You program also needs to contain a data summarization function that can take as input a list of floating-point values and then return a single floating-point value that corresponds to the arithmetic mean of the values in the list.
-As you are implementing this function, please ensure that your function can handle without crashing an empty list of numerical values, returning a "not a number" (i.e., `NaN`) designator in this situation.
-Here is the signature of the `compute_mean` function that you must implement:
+- `def compute_variance(numbers: List[float]) -> float`

-`def compute_mean(numbers: List[float]) -> float`
+- `def compute_standard_deviation(numbers: List[float]) -> float`

+It is worth noting that, when appropriate, one of the aforementioned functions can call another function.
+For instance, the `compute_standard_deviation` can call the `compute_variance`, thereby reusing its code and avoiding unnecessary code duplication.
 In summary, you must follow all of the instructions next to the `TODO` markers in the provided source code to implement a program that can correctly compute the arithmetic mean of the provided data values in the `dataanalysis/input/data.txt` file.
 In addition to ensuring that your program is adequately documented, has the correct industry-standard format, and adheres to the industry best practices Python programming, you must implement functions that pass a provided Pytest test suite.

 If you look in the files called `test_transform.py` and `test_summarize.py` you will find the test suites for the `transform` and `summarize` modules.
-As you complete your implementation of `dataanalysis` you should run these tests, as explained in the next subsection, to confirm that your program's functions are working correctly.
-Ultimately, it is important for both your program to produce the correct output and the test suite to pass!
+As you complete your implementation of `dataanalysis` you should repeatedly run these tests, as explained in the next subsection, to confirm that your program's functions are working correctly.
+Your program should both produce the correct output and the pass the test suite!

 ## Running Checks